bguspl/bguspl.github.io/class_material/testing.md

 When we find such a case - we will say that ```isEmpty()`` is a *derived query* and ```count()``` is a *primitive query*.
 To document derived queries, we annotate their post-condition as being computed on the basis of a primitive query (see the ```isEmpty()``` post-condition).

-**Principle 2**
-**Separate basic queries and derived queries** - Derived queries can be specified in terms of basic queries.
+**Principle 2: Separate basic queries and derived queries** - Derived queries can be specified in terms of basic queries.

-**Principle 3**
-**Define derived queries in terms of basic queries** - Define the post-conditions of derived queries in terms of basic queries only.
+**Principle 3: Define derived queries in terms of basic queries** - Define the post-conditions of derived queries in terms of basic queries only.

 #### **Specify how Commands affect Basic Queries**